GroundingBooth: Grounding Text-to-Image Customization: Experiment

-We calculate the CLIP-I~\cite{radford2021learning} score and DINO~\cite{caron2021emerging} score to evaluate the identity preservation performance of the model and use CLIP-T~\cite{radford2021learning} score to evaluate the text alignment performance of text-to-image generation.
+\paragraph{\textbf{Evaluation Metrics}}We calculate the CLIP-I~\citep{radford2021learning} score and DINO~\citep{caron2021emerging} score to assess the identity preservation performance of the subjects and use CLIP-T~\citep{radford2021learning} score to evaluate the text alignment of the generated image.
+For evaluation of the model's grounding ability, we use $AP$ and $AP_{50}$ based on a pretrained YOLOv8~\citep{Jocher_Ultralytics_YOLO_2023} object detection model.